Academic Definitions

 Academic Program Definitions

-Degree program: A degree program is an area of study approved as such by the university and listed on the official inventory of degree programs (e.g., English, social work, pharmacy, accounting).
-The degree, which is a credential signifying a rank or level of educational attainment and which is conferred on students who have successfully completed a degree program, is represented by the official degree designation (e.g., B.A.—Bachelor of Arts, B.S.—Bachelor of Science, etc.)
+Degree program: A degree program is an area of study approved as such by the university and listed on the official inventory of degree programs (e.g., education, social work, pharmacy, accounting).
+The degree, which is a credential signifying a rank or level of educational attainment and which is conferred on students who have successfully completed a degree program, is represented by the official degree designation (e.g., M.A.—Master of Arts, M.S.—Master of Science, etc.)

 Certificate: Concordia offers two types of certificates.
 A credit-bearing certificate program is a coherent, specialized curriculum designed for students seeking a specific body of knowledge for personal/career development or professional continuing education.
 Certificates may be earned by students already enrolled at the university, or may be stand-alone programs where students enroll specifically to earn the certificate.

-Credit-bearing certificates may be offered at undergraduate or graduate levels and are a minimum of 12 academic credits.
+Credit-bearing certificates may be offered at graduate level and are a minimum of 12 academic credits.
 There are no unique credit requirements for a certificate.
 A certificate is a subset of an existing degree program if 50 percent or more of its courses were derived from that program.

 The university also offers non-credit, continuing education certificates which consist of continuing education credits (CEUs).